nitink-prog/Recipe-Directory/README.md

 ### Firebase Firestore Database

-- Connection to cloud stored backend database
+- Connection to cloud stored backend database.
-- Efficient configuration of database
+- Efficient configuration of database.
-- Pulling live data and handling errors
+- Pulling real-time data and handling errors.
+  - Changes to any recipe are instantly reflected in the Home page and the Recipe page.

 ### Component Tree

 - Separation of pages and components.
   - `<Navbar />` is always rendered, with components rendered underneath depending on current route.
-  - `<Recipe />` component is reusable.
+  - `<Recipe />` component is reused.
 - Passing children templates.

 ## Outline